-When you invest in, say, a stock ETF, you’re not buying shares of an indiviual stock.
-Instead, when you buy shares of an ETF, you're investing in a number of different stocks all at once.
-An ETF can include stocks from companies across various industries or from just one sector (like energy).
+For instance, when you invest in a stock ETF, you’re not buying shares of an individual stock.
+Instead, you're buying shares of that ETF, which allows you to invest in a number of different stocks all at once.
+An ETF can include stocks from companies across various industries or from a specific sector (like energy).

-All this is to say ETFs can be structured in many different ways.
-For example, they can even be built to track (or follow) certain indices, such as the S&P 500.
+ETFs can be structured in many different ways.
+For example, they can be built to track (or follow) certain indices, such as the S&P 500.

-Also, since you don’t have to buy the underlying assets (translation: assets inside the fund) individually, investing in different types of ETFs could be a time-saving, cost-effective way to build a diversified portfolio.
+Also, since you don’t have to buy the underlying assets (assets inside the fund) individually, investing in different types of ETFs could be a time-saving, cost-effective way to build a diversified portfolio.

-You’re not wrong.
-ETFs and mutual funds are similar in that they can help you invest in a variety of stocks, bonds and other securities.
+ETFs may sound similar to mutual funds in that they can help you invest in a variety of stocks, bonds, and other securities.

 ETFs and mutual funds also come with different tax considerations, so it's a good idea to consult a tax professional if you have any questions.
 Whether you choose to go with ETFs or mutual funds (or a combination of both) will depend on your personal investing goals and preferences.

-With so many types of ETFs out there to consider, doing some research before you invest could help you avoid taking on more risk than you’re comfortable with.
-Or any unwanted surprises when it comes to costs and fees – and here we’re talking about things like trading costs and management fees (like the expense ratio).
+With so many types of ETFs to consider, doing some research before you invest could help you avoid taking on more risk than you’re comfortable with as well as any unwanted surprises when it comes to costs and fees (like trading costs, expense ratio, and management fees).

 Keep in mind that while ETFs could provide an affordable way to access a variety of investments, not every ETF is considered “low-cost.”
 For example, actively-managed ETFs tend to have higher fees compared to passively-managed funds.